Rebecca Brown Asmo

 David is watching Lucky Hank.

 A former auditor at Huntington National Bank and current Senior Lecturer in accounting at the Ohio State University, Marc manages council funds and is the glue that holds Ohio Humanities together.
 He lives in Grandview Heights.

 Marc is currently grading his students' final exams.

 Scarlett Rebman, PhD

-Scarlett is an adjunct instructor of history at her undergraduate alma mater, Ohio Wesleyan University, and the former Director of Grants at Humanities New York.
-Originally from Lexington, Ohio, she currently lives in Columbus with her husband, daughter, and a tuxedo cat named Nessie.
+Scarlett is the former Director of Grants at Humanities New York and an adjunct instructor of history at her undergraduate alma mater, Ohio Wesleyan University.
+Originally from Lexington, Ohio, she currently lives in Columbus with her daughter and two black cats.